JimChr-R4GN4R/Cryptopals-Writeups/Challenge Set 1/Detect AES in ECB mode/README.md

   line += 1 # line = line + 1
 ```

-Next we want to compare all the parts of `current_hex` and count the same parts:
+Next we want to compare all the parts of `current_hex` and count the same parts and if a part is appeared more than one times,then print the current_hex with the number of the line you found it:
 ```
 for current_hex in ciphertext: current_hex = wrap(current_hex, 32) # https://stackoverflow.com/questions/9475241/split-string-every-nth-character